hackclub/hackmas-day-1/README.md

 Hi everyone!
 My name is Sahana, and I’m here to teach you about React!
 React is one of the most used libraries out there, along with Next.js, a framework using React.

+You can see my project at  https://haxmas-example.sahana.dev/ :)

 **Prize: $7.50 USD Domain Grant + 1 Snowflake**
 ## Setup: